jboyd8/milestone-project-3/README.md

 ## Bugs
 ---
+No Bugs to note.

 ## Deployment
 ---
 My website was created using VSCode.
 VSCode is a text editor with a built in terminal.
 I chose to use a text editor/IDE outside of AWS Cloud9 to gain experience working outside of a browser.
 Once I had created my file strcuture and first HTML page, i initiated a local repository using GIT which was downloaded onto my machine previously.
 I then created an external repository in GitHub and linked the local and external repositories.
 This allowed me to version control throughout the lifespan of the development.

 * I created a new environment in VS Code
+* Created a new virtual environment.
 * In the bash terminal, entered 'git init'
 * Created all my folders and files.
 * Entered 'git add .' into the bash terminal
 * Entered 'git commit' into the bash terminal and created my initial commit
 * I then linked my local git repository to a GitHub repository.
-* I then followed the below steps to deploy the site to GitHub pages.
+* I then followed the below steps to deploy the site to Heroku.

 To deploy the website to Heroku, I followed the below steps:
-* Selected the milestone-project-1 from my GitHub dashboard.
-* Selected 'Settings' from the menu bar.
-* From the GitHub pages section, I chose 'master branch' from the dropdown menu.
-* Once selected, the page refreshed and a link was displayed in the GitHub pages section to my wesbite.
+* Created an Heroku Account.
+* Created a new project.
+* From the deployment method section of the Deploy tab, I selected GitHub, and then entered my github repo link in the field provided.
+* Every time I push to GitHub it will automatically send the updates across to Heroku.
+* I then also had to create some Config Vars in the settings tab, to reflect the environment variables created created in the .flaskenv file that is in .gitignore.
 * [Website Link](http://jb-milestone-project-3.herokuapp.com/)

 ### To run this project locally

-* Follow this link to the [GitHub Repositiry](https://github.com/jboyd8/milestone-project-3)
+* Follow this link to the [GitHub Repository](https://github.com/jboyd8/milestone-project-3)
 * Click on the 'Clone or Download' button.
 * Copy the URL provided.
 * Open a bash terminal, move to your desired directory.
 * Type 'git clone' and paste in the URL.
+* Create a .flaskenv file and store three environment variables.
+(API_KEY, MONGO_URI and SECRET_KEY)
+* In order to complete this you will need a MongoDB Atlas account and an account with API Football.

 ## Credits